isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 local storage, so it will remember settings and will load the "Home" page by default on all subsequent use in the same browser, unless local storage is cleared.

-On first use of the "Home" page, click &quot;Analyze Communities&quot; to initiate the process.

-Depending on the size of your environment, the analysis may take some time.
+## Analysis and Migration

+On first use before migrating, it's necessary to perform an analysis to build a list of communities.
+Click "Analyze Communities" to do this.

+By default, analysis retrieves the following information for each community:

+- Community title;
+- Whether the community has any CCM Libraries;
+- Whether the community has a Files app (which is the migration target unless migrating to file system);
+- The total size of all files in the Files app; and
+- The quota and quota usage of the Files app;

+With this default behaviour, analysis running time is proportional to the number of communities in your environment.
+As a rough guide to performance, analysis in an ISW test environment with 270 communities takes about 20 seconds.

+The left-hand pane of the "Home" page contains several options under the heading "Migration Settings".
+Most of these options only apply to migration, but the option "Analysis reads library size" applies to analysis and causes it to also retrieve and display the total size of CCM Libraries in each community. **Note this is very slow as it's greatly affected by the number of folders and files in all CCM Libraries.**
+For example in the ISW test environment where analysis takes 20 seconds without this option, it takes about 5 minutes with this option, for a total of about 8000 files.

-Once complete, the list of Communities will be displayed.
+Once analysis is complete, the list of Communities will be displayed.
 This includes filtering that defaults to show only Communities valid for migration from CCM to Files.

-Current details for quota and current size of Files within each Community is shown.
+At this point, you can migrate any number of communities by checking the box next to each Community name and clicking "Migrate Communities", but you should first review the "Migration Settings" in the left-hand pane.
+The settings are:

-Test mode is provided to give a detailed analysis of each Community prior to the actual migration.
-Note that a licence key is required to disable test mode and perform a real migration, and the licence key (if provided to you) must be installed as described in the &quot;Configuring the Application&quot; section of this document.
+- "Test Mode" - Enabled by default.
+Performing migration with this enabled means that nothing is really migrated, but the migration process will retrieve and display a list of all folders and files in the selected communities.
+Note that a licence key is required to disable test mode and perform a real migration, and the licence key (if provided to you) must be installed as described in the Installation document.

-To migrate one or more Communities CCM to Files, select the checkbox next to each Community name and click &quot;Migrate Communities&quot;.
-(Test mode should be disabled for the actual migration.)

-The status log will provide details while processing, showing all Library files and Files folders during the migration set-up (if test mode is selected this is where the process ends).

-Details are provided for each file processed as files and folders are migrated to Files.

-Once a Migration run has completed an entry will be logged showing a summary of each Community processed and the files and folders found within CCM along with those created in Files.
-This log file is saved under the &quot;Temporary Files Storage&quot; location.
-The detailed log is cleared when starting each new analysis, if required, for this log should be manually copied from the page prior to refreshing or closing.

-The process of analysis can be re-started by refreshing the page, however, as noted above, this will clear the detailed log.
+- "Include Tags" - Whether or not to migrate file tags.
+- "Include Comments" - Whether or not to migrate file comments.
+- "Include Drafts" - Whether or not to migrate draft files.
+Note that the Connections Files app doesn't allow drafts, so drafts from CCM will become the latest file version when migrated.
+- "Include Versions" - Whether or not to migrate file versions.
+When enabled, you will also see an option to specify how many versions are migrated.
+- "Rename Conflicting Files" - If enabled, and the Files app in a community already has files matching the name of files being migrated, the migrated files will be renamed by appending the specified "Filename-Number Separator" followed by a number.<br>
+If disabled, files with a conflicting name won't be migrated.<br>
+If a migrated *folder* matches the name of an existing folder in the File app, this option doesn't apply.
+The migration simply uses the existing folder.
+- "Replacement for Invalid Characters" - If CCM folder or file names contain characters which aren't permitted in the Connections Files app, those characters are replaced by the specified replacement character.

+The "Status Log" provides details while processing.
+For each community, it lists all Library files (including what folder they belong to) and existing folders in the Files app during an information-gathering phase, then (if Test Mode is disabled) performs the actual migration, listing all files again with an icon and text indicating whether each file was migrated.
+This log persists after migration, but is cleared if either an analysis is performed or the application is restarted on the server.

+Once a Migration run has completed, an entry for each migrated community is added to the "History" page of the application, showing the community title and migration status.
+A file containing the history is saved under the "Temporary Files Storage" location on the server, and persists unless deleted by some means outside the application.

 ## Regarding file name conflicts